omeka/classic-enduser/docs/Content/Files.md

 Files with Thumbnails
 -------------------------------
-Thumbnails are automatically created for all file types as of Omeka 2.0.
+Thumbnails are automatically created for many file types as of Omeka 2.0.
+Thumbnail creation relies on the ability of your chosen thumbnail utility (the default being ImageMagick) and which file types it can process.
 If you have access to the `config.ini` file, you can manage [thumbnail configuration](../Technical/ConfiguringThumbnailCreation.md).
+Look up the utility you are using (such as [ImageMagick](https://imagemagick.org/){target=_blank}, [Imagick](https://www.php.net/imagick){target=_blank}, or [GD](https://www.php.net/manual/en/intro.image.php){target=_blank}) to find out which file types it supports.

 <!--- can you do anything fun with thumbnails? upload some defaults, upload some custom thumbnails to override the automatically generated ones? --->